Tsz-Man-Derek-Chow/Tsz-Man-Derek-Chow/projects/Research Study Proposal/Research Study Proposal.md

 According to the 2021 semi-annual report of XBXB, the average cost per employee is 61601.4 RMB per year.

-![Figure 1: *The layout of a XBXB restaurant*](https://drive.google.com/uc?export=view&id=1OsZIpGsv-cEYLbbiyqkmXwHseLT-D2b3)
+![Figure 1: *The layout of a XBXB restaurant*](https://drive.google.com/uc?export=view&id=1OsZIpGsv-cEYLbbiyqkmXwHseLT-D2b3) Figure 1: *The layout of a XBXB restaurant*

 ### Haidilao International Background